GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

-LONDON, Nov 13 (Reuters) - Global stocks traded cautiously on Monday as focus turned to U.S. inflation data for more clues on whether global interest rates really have peaked.
+LONDON/NEW YORK, Nov 13 (Reuters) - Global stocks traded cautiously on Monday as the market's focus turned to U.S. inflation data for more clues on whether global interest rates really have peaked.

-After two weeks of gains, MSCI's gauge of global equities .MIWD00000PUS rose 0.2% and futures pricing ESc1 indicated a flat open for Wall Street's benchmark S&P 500 share index.
+After two weeks of gains, MSCI's gauge of global equities .MIWD00000PUS was flat, and Wall Street's benchmark S&P 500 share index lost 0.27%.
+The Dow Jones Industrial Index was little changed, while the Nasdaq Composite slid 0.4%.

 The index has gained almost 5% so far this month, after a spate of risk aversion in October caused by the outbreak of the Israel-Hamas war was soothed by bets that major central banks have ended their lengthy run of interest rate hikes.